top of page

 Now we know about five methods for moving concrete to the places it needs to be.

 But that is only step one.
-Next, we’ll talk about applying this knowledge to real situations and find out how you could overcome four common obstacles.
+Next, we’ll discuss applying this knowledge to real-life situations and explore how you can overcome four common obstacles.

 Tally-ho!